Tool for Canada to enroll Northeast Asian students

 CDN SCHOOL DIRECTORY METRICS

-The Study Abroad directory of Canadian schools recorded over two million page
+The Study Abroad directory of Canadian schools recorded over 2.1 million page

 Over one hundred Canadian educational institutions were listed or booked a display banner, including